BOARD of DIRECTORS

 J. Joseph Dunaway

 Jay Dunaway's involvement with the Library began in 2015 as a volunteer.
 His backgrounds in accounting, writing and (particularly) desktop publishing made him an immediate fit for PSL's Accessing the Past.org effort to digitize the Library's archives -- which now has over 3 terabytes of city history available.
-The satisfaction from such "hands-on history" work resulted in Jay's increased desire to serve the community he has loved for eight years and serving as Treasurer has added further satisfaction.
-"I've never before been committed to the place I've lived; Palm Springs changed all that and the Library's fantastic staff and crucially important mission are the primary reasons I deeply value this particular community."
+The satisfaction from such "hands-on history" work resulted in Jay's increased desire to serve the community he has loved for eight years.
+Finishing his first year as Treasurer has added further satisfaction.
+"I've never before been committed to the place I've lived; Palm Springs changed all that and the Library's fantastic staff and crucially important missions for literacy, education, equality and youth-opportunity are the primary reasons I deeply value this particular community."

 Richard Ellis joined the Board thanks to his early exposure to books.
 “From a very young age I've found reading and libraries provided me with a great deal of enjoyment and comfort in life.
 I really believe the library to be a center of any community, so volunteering with the Friends just seemed a natural fit for me.”
 He has served as Book Sales Chair for the past four years.
 His past work in the retail music and book businesses made helping with our sales efforts "a logical way to help the Friends and our great Library."